-QPI Title: Patients with head and neck cancer should undergo computerised tomography (CT) and/or magnetic resonance imaging (MRI) of the primary site and draining lymph nodes with CT of the chest to determine the extent of disease and guide treatment decision making.
+QPI Title: tomography (CT) a primary site and d d and neck cancer should undergo computerised and/or magnetic resonance imaging (MRI) of the raining lymph nodes with CT of the chest to ent of disease and guide treatment decision making.
 Description: Proportion of patients with head and neck cancer who undergo CT and/or MRI of the primary site and draining lymph nodes with CT of the chest before the initiation of treatment and where the report is available within 2 weeks of the final imaging procedure.
-Please note: The clear measuremer specifications of this QPI are separated to ensure nt of the following: (i) Patients with head and neck cancer who are evaluated with appropriate imaging before the initiation of treatment. (ii) Patients with head and neck cancer who are evaluated with appropriate imaging before the initiation of treatment where the report is available within 2 weeks of the final imaging procedure.
-Rationale and Evidence: ng should be carried out before treatment 3 .
-This will disciplinary team to determine an accurate stage. is important to ensure appropriate treatment is ats with head and neck cancer.
+Please note: The clear measuremen specifications of this QPI are separated to ensure nt of the following: (i) Patients with head and neck cancer who are evaluated with appropriate imaging before the initiation of treatment. (ii) Patients with head and neck cancer who are evaluated with appropriate imaging before the initiation of treatment where the report is available within 2 weeks of the final imaging procedure.
+Rationale and Evidence: allow for the multi- Accurate staging i ng should be carried out before treatment 3 .
+This will disciplinary team to determine an accurate stage.
+Is important to ensure appropriate treatment is with head and neck cancer.
 Specification (i): Numerator: Number of patients with head and neck cancer who undergo CT and/or MRI of the primary site and draining lymph nodes with CT of the chest before the initiation of treatment.
 Denominator: All patients with head and neck cancer.
 Exclusions: Patients who undergo diagnostic excision biopsy as the definitive surgery.
-Patients who died before first treatment.
-Patients who refuse treatment.
+Patients who died before treatment.
+Patients who decline treatment.
 Specification (ii): Numerator: Number of patients with head and neck cancer who undergo CT and/or MRI of the primary site and draining lymph nodes with CT of the chest before the initiation of treatment where the report is available within 2 weeks of the final imaging procedure.
 Denominator All patients with head and neck cancer who undergo CT and/or MRI of the primary site and draining lymph nodes with CT of the chest before the initiation of treatment.
-Exculsions: • None Target: 95% nin this target is designed to account for the fact that y have significant co-morbidities or may not be fit for or treatment.
+Exclusions: Patients who undergo diagnostic excision biopsy as the definitive surgery.
+Patients who died before treatment.
+Patients who decline treatment.
+Target: 95% nin this target is designed to account for the fact that y have significant co-morbidities or may not be fit for or treatment.